jp-ryuji/go-arch-patterns/README.md

 Note: Git hooks are local to your repository and are not shared through the repository.
 Each developer needs to run this script to install the hooks in their local environment.

+For more information about Go development, see [Go Development Guide](docs/golang.md).

 ## Software Architecture

 This project follows the Ports and Adapters Architecture (also known as Hexagonal Architecture).
 This pattern, along with Onion Architecture and Clean Architecture, share common principles of separation of concerns and dependency inversion, though each has its own emphasis: